jheyman/blog/pages/ZwaveHomeAutomation/index.md

 ---
 {% include JB/setup %}

+I had been considering using some kind of home automation system for a while, and decided to give it a go.

+* TOC
+{:toc}

 ### Usecase
-I had been considering using some kind of home automation system for a while, and decided to give it a go based on very simple usecase: not having to go upstairs to check if the lights were actually turned off, before leaving the house.
-In other words: lazyness.<br><br>
+The first usecase is quite simple: not having to go upstairs to check if the lights were actually turned off, before leaving the house.
+In other words: lazyness.<br>

-The secondary usecase was to be a little eco-friendly and turn off all unnecessary electrical devices when leaving the house (e.g. TV/TV box, that still consume significant power even in standby mode).<br><br>
+The secondary usecase was to be a little eco-friendly and turn off all unnecessary electrical devices when leaving the house (e.g. TV/TV box, that still consume significant power even in standby mode).<br>

 Several technologies exist for home automation (e.g. the old X10 wired communication over power lines, or wireless Zigbee communication), I chose Z-Wave because it seemed to be becoming the standard (but time will tell if this will be the case) and seemed to have interesting capabilities/flexibility in the home network management.
-This is NOT a cheap technology though, so be ready to invest a few hundred dollars in your home automation, or go another way (e.g. simpler 433 MHz RF devices)<br><br>
+This is NOT a cheap technology though, so be ready to invest a few hundred dollars in your home automation, or go another way (e.g. simpler 433 MHz RF devices)<br>

 Z-Wave operates at 868.42 Mhz in Europe (908.4MHz in the US).
-A Z-wave network is composed of one or several controllers, and one or several slave devices.<br><br>
+A Z-wave network is composed of one or several controllers, and one or several slave devices.<br>

 Here is an example setup with one primary controller, one secondary controller running on batteries, several slave devices plugged on main power to manage lights, power outlets, or other things: